Making retirement investing accessible

-I led ideation sessions and workshops on ways we could incorporate these 5 points into our product, with the FutureAdvisor founders and representatives from our engineering, product, marketing, QA, financial advisors, and client ops teams.
+To explore ways we could surface these 5 points throughout the product and user journey, I led ideation sessions with the FutureAdvisor founders, engineers, product, marketing, QA, financial advisors, and client op specialists.
 With hundreds of concepts in hand, I started designing the end-to-end product experience.
-To focus on our users and the product we were creating for them, rather than UI elements, Nick, Brittani—FutureAdvisor's customer research manager—and I wrote several drafts of the entire app as a conversation between FutureAdvisor and Chris w/ Kids.
+To focus on our users and the product we were creating for them, rather than UI elements, Brittani, Nick, and I wrote several drafts of the entire app as a conversation between FutureAdvisor and FutureAdvisor's persona, Chris.

-The task list flow gives actionable advice on how to improve your investment portfolio.
-The portfolio projection and loss aversion value prop motivate people to act quickly.
+Replacing the previous "best practices" flow which explained general investment theory and scored portfolio, the task list provides actionable advice on how to improve.
+A portfolio projection and loss aversion value prop motivate people to act quickly.
 Every UI element addresses our success metrics and goals.

-One time and recurring task cards show how much work there is to do now and in the future.
-When users drill into the cards, an add-to-calendar feature and side-by-side, step-by-step comparisons of the DIY v.
-Managed approaches drive the point even further and explain how FutureAdvisor can do the work for them.
-Furthermore, the conversion CTA makes point 03 clear.
-The prominent chat feature addresses point 04, allowing users to talk with the FutureAdvisor financial advisor team.
+One time and recurring task cards help users understand how much work there is to do now and in the future.
+When users drill into the cards, step-by-step comparisons of DIY v.
+Managed approaches drive the point even further, while also explaining that FutureAdvisor can do the work for them.
+The sticky conversion CTA makes it clear.
+The prominent chat feature enables users to quickly discover that there are real people, including financial advisors they can contact.
 Lastly, when we tested the wireframes, we found trust became a non-issue with a consistent UI and appropriate branding—one participant said: “I trust the app, the design is legit and they're a BlackRock company.”

-To encourage good investment habits and long-term thinking we omitted the current portfolio value from the task list and used the low discoverability of a hamburger menu as an advantage to minimize opportunities for users to make bad decisions, switch risk preferences and/or investment strategies during market downturns and upturns.
+To encourage good investment habits, we omitted the current portfolio value from the task list and used the low discoverability of a hamburger menu as an advantage, minimizing opportunities for users to make bad decisions, switch risk preferences and/or investment strategies during market downturns and upturns.

-Following sign up, people find themselves in step 2/3 of the new onboarding.
+After sign up, people find themselves on step 2/3 of the new onboarding.
 There is no step 1.
-We use a goal-gradient effect—a common behavior economic principle—in our progress indicator to motivate people to get through the flow quickly.
+We use a goal-gradient effect—a common design principle—in our progress indicator to motivate people to get through the flow quickly.

 In step 2, we ask for information to help us build their investment profile.
 As a federal fiduciary, FutureAdvisor must ask people to select a risk profile.
 Risk profiles protect consumers from predatory firms but often end up diminishing returns because they are difficult to explain and gauge on an individual basis.
 Previously FutureAdvisor's risk selector defaulted to a “moderate” risk profile and allowed users to switch to “aggressive” or “conservative.”
 Unsurprisingly, most users selected moderate.
 After all, moderate sounds like you are getting the best of both strategies.
 In reality, it's the worst option—you'll lose both more long-term portfolio value and more of your principal.
 An aggressive risk profile is almost always the best option for long-term investing, and a conservative risk profile can make sense for short-term goals.